Explore Thailand’s capital, Bangkok, in all its hectic, noisy, beautiful, historic, and exotic glory.

 The workshop starts today at 18:00.
 You will meet workshop leader James Nachtwey and the other guests for a tasteful welcome dinner.
 Afterwards, you will be introduced to our local photo guides, and James will hold a presentation about Bangkok and explain more about the coming days and the workshop in general.
 You will learn about the tasks James wants the groups to solve during the workshop, and which tools and working methods he recommends using.

 Morning workshop with James Nachtwey.
 Here, you will be divided into small groups and given our first photo assignment.

 Now you have time together with your group to define the task and to discuss how you want to solve and frame your story.
 James Nachtwey, the local guides and Better Moments’ assistant will support and guide you during this process.

 When your group is ready to get started, you will leave with your guide who is also your interpreter.
-James Nachtwey will rotate between the groups in order to support each team with his his personal advice on how to solve the assignment.
+James Nachtwey will rotate between the groups in order to support each team with his personal advice on how to solve the assignment.

-James Nachtwey will give a lecture about the most iconic images throughout he has taken throughout his career.
+James Nachtwey will give a lecture about the most iconic images he has taken throughout his career.

 Day 3 and 4 are framed by morning and evening workshops where we will discuss your projects.
 James will advise if you are on the right track.
 We will also review the images the groups have taken so far to talk about them in depth.